LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/en/main.md

 Friendica back-ends, in turn, allow users to authenticate calls using the Basic HTTP standard, which requires users credentials (username and password) to be known to the third-party app using it.

-The login flow involves two steps:
+The login flow involves two of these steps:

 - an introductory screen where you choose your platform and login mode (the double choice OAuth2/HTTP Basic is only available on Friendica)